 Do your homework on trends by searching a price database:

-Lately natural pearls have also been on the rise in the market due to rarity and added sentiment.
+Lately, natural pearls have also been on the rise in the market due to rarity and added a sentiment.
 Colored sapphire is also observing popularity, in accordance with fashion trends of today.

 Vintage: Brand and Provenance